Learn more about the International Orientation and Welcome Series for newly admitted F-1 and J-1 students starting at UB.

 All new or current graduate students offered an assistantship are required to take SPEAK.
 Graduate students who have an ELI hold are expected to take the SPEAK (Speaking Proficiency English Assessment Kit) before being permitted to register for classes and cleared for teaching duties.

-Online SPEAK registration will begin on Monday, June 29 and continue until Sunday, August 23.
+Online SPEAK registration information will be available soon.
 SPEAK information as well as a practice test can be found on ELI’s website.

 If you miss the SPEAK test times, your course registration will be delayed.